Phune23/WebChatOnline/README.md

 # <img width="35" height="35" src="https://cdn-icons-png.freepik.com/512/134/134914.png"> Web Chat Online

-`✉ A chat website that connects people with noni and exchange stories. `
+`✉ A chat website that connects people with each other and exchanges interesting stories.`

 # 🔗 DepLoy
 Copy `Link` of `Web Chat Online`: